fosamil0x/SEC-350-SP25/AssessmentPrep/nginx/NGINXREADME.md

  Choose the OS type, architecture, the wazuh server address(172.16.200.10), the name of the agent, and the desired group(linux, ubuntu=os, x86_64).

+ For the provided NGINX Server running ubuntu 22.04, select DEB amd64 in the Wazuh Deploy new agent menu.

  Run the command on nginx01.
 If you have no internet access on NGINX, configure the firewall to temporarily allow it.
 Disable this after installing   the agent.
  ### Now on nginx01, run:
  ```
  sudo systemctl daemon-reload